 My studio mate and long-time buddy Kel and I were walking out of Sparky’s Giant Burgers in Oakland, California.
 We had just polished of an extremely affordable lunch, and were singing the praises of this legendary East Bay eatery.
 Kel summed it up by saying, “The burgers are pretty good here, nothing incredible, just a good, regular degular burger.”

 Kel’s affinity for and impeccable use of slang had stopped me in my tracks before, but nothing hit quite like this.
-Immediately, I knew I had to return to unfinished sans project, and bring it to the finish line.
+Immediately, I knew I had to return to that unfinished sans project, and bring it to the finish line.

 Becoming a hypocrite